Rokiis1/roadmap/6.Module/test_managment.md

     - **Answer:** `FP = (1*5) + (2*10) + (3*2) + (4*1) + (5*3) = 5 + 20 + 6 + 4 + 15 = 50`

 4. **Test Point Analysis (TPA):** This method is similar to FPA but is specifically designed for estimating testing effort.
 It considers the size of the system, the quality of the system, and the productivity of the test team.
-The formula for this method is `TP = ∑(Complexity Weight * Number of Elements) * Quality Factor * Productivity Factor`.

     **Syntax:**